parrt/msds621/README.md

 **SPATIAL COORDINATES**<br>

-* Class is held at 101 Howard in 1st floor classroom 155-156.
+* Class is held at 101 Howard 5th floor classroom 529.
 * Exams will be via HonorLock online/remote.
 * My office is room 525 @ 101 Howard on 5th floor.